Get on the path to results today.

 I have frequently been retained by parties to help them navigate their own divorce, in Mediation.
 This is really the best approach for everyone involved.
 I listen to the clients tell me the facts of the case, then I explain the law on each issue.
 Then I help the parties work toward an amicable resolution without ever stepping foot in the court room.
 Mediation can work for divorce and for custody situations which require Court orders.
 Don't trust your Mediation case to a non-attorney.
 You get what you pay for!

-At the beginning of a Paternity or Divorce Action, parties may need temporary orders for Child Custody, to include a parenting plan, and orders for legal and physical custody.
-If Children are involved, both custody and Child Support Orders will be needed.
-Spousal Support is another issue to be determined, depending upon the relative incomes of the parties.
+At the beginning of a Paternity (Custody) or Divorce Action, parties may need temporary orders for Child Custody, to include a parenting plan, and orders for legal and physical custody.
+If you have children and custody is an issue, both Child Custody and Child Support Orders will be needed.
+Spousal Support is another issue to be determined.
+Temporary Spousal Support differs from Permanent (long term) Spousal Support.
 Some cases require temporary orders for Property, such as exclusive use and possession of the family residence.
 Every case is unique, and needs attention to detail.

 The average time it takes to get a divorce in Orange County is 12-24 months.
 However, it can be legally granted, just 6 months from the date the other party is served.
 A "quick divorce" is rare, but it can happen, if both parties are willing to get their paperwork done and to collectively work out an amicable resolution.
 If parties cannot mediate or settle, the case can drag on for months.